bitnami-labs/sealed-secrets/README.md

 Note the `SealedSecret` and `Secret` must have *the same namespace and name*.
-This is a feature to prevent other users on the same cluster from re-using your sealed secrets.
+This is a feature to prevent other users on the same cluster from re-using your sealed secrets.  `ksonnet-seal` reads the namespace from the input secret, accepts an explicit `--namespace` arg, and uses the `kubectl` default namespace (in that order).
 Any labels, annotations, etc on the original `Secret` are preserved, but not automatically reflected in the `SealedSecret`.

 By design, this scheme *does not authenticate the user*.
 In other words, *anyone* can create a `SealedSecret` containing any `Secret`